Bicycle Accidents in Boulder, CO

 If the driver cannot be identified, you may be able to file a claim through your uninsured motorist coverage, if available.

-The timeline depends on the case's complexity, the extent of injuries, and whether you reach a settlement or a trial is necessary.
+The timeline depends on the case's complexity, the extent of injuries, and whether a settlement is reached or a trial is necessary.
 Cases can take anywhere from a few months to over a year.

 Call for a Free Case Assessment

 Want to find out if you have a Boulder bicycle accident claim to pursue compensation for your injuries?
-Please call the local law firm of attorney Christopher Jeffress, at 303-993-8685, for a free case evaluation.
-Mr. Jeffress is available to take your call and answer any questions you have about your current situation.
-He fights proudly on behalf of people from across Colorado, including Longmont and Broomfield.
+Please contact Jeffress Law at 303-993-8685 for a free case evaluation.
+We fight proudly on behalf of people from across Colorado, including Boulder, Longmont, Loveland, and Fort Collins.

 SCHEDULE A FREE CONSULTATION